ronniepettersson/homebridge-remootio/README.md

 ## Limitations

 This plugin is still under development.
 It supports both [Remootio 1](https://www.remootio.com/products/remootio) and [Remootio 2](https://www.remootio.com/products/remootio) with software version 2.20, as long as the `Gate status sensor` is installed and enabled.
-When restarting the plugin, the device may not retain the configured room in Apple Home.

 ## Installation